larrynung/CustomChangeMonitorDemo/README.md

 CustomChangeMonitorDemo
 =======================

-Demo how to implement custom .NET 4.0 System.Runtime.Caching.ChangeMonitor
+Demo how to custom .NET 4.0 System.Runtime.Caching.ChangeMonitor